Help Desk FAQ: What Do I Need to Know About Nonprofit Raffles?

 Andrew Wells, JD, LLM, Associate Attorney

 Disclaimer: This article has been prepared and made available by Andrew Wells for informational purposes only.
-This article does not constitute legal advice on any matter, nor does receipt of the article create an attorney-client relationship with Mr. Wells or Bernstein Shur.
+This article does not constitute legal advice on any matter, nor does receipt of the article create an attorney-client relationship with Mr. Wells or Preti Flaherty.
 No recipient of this article should act or refrain from acting on the basis of any information in this article without seeking legal advice on the particular facts and circumstances at issue from an attorney licensed in the recipient’s state.